Skip to content

 If your cluster uses the alternate GAIE API group version supported by the controller, confirm those CRDs are installed instead.

 When a CRD is missing, the reconciler keeps retrying automatically on a timer, so it can recover after installation without waiting for unrelated watch events.
+If you install a newly supported GAIE CRD after kleym-operator has already started, restart the controller so startup-time GVK discovery can register the new watches.

 Collision Triage